Julia Mikhalkova: Biography

 In 2016, she put forward her candidacy for the primaries vote of United Russia to participate in the elections of deputies of the State Duma, following which she took third place.

 She was invited to the Kremlin for the inauguration of President of the Russian Federation Vladimir Putin on May 7, 2018.

-In 2022 Mikhalkova supported Russian invasion of Ukraine.
+In 2022, Mikhalkova expressed support for the Russian invasion of Ukraine.